-The main differences between available own funds (excess of assets over liabilities) and IFRS Shareholder Equity relate to the valuation of technical provisions (as described in Section D.2), the removal of software costs (an intangible asset) and the reinsurance recoverable asset.
-The table below provides a reconciliation from IFRS Equity to total own
+The main differences between available own funds (excess of assets over liabilities) and IFRS Shareholder Equity relate to removal of deferred costs which are not recognised under Solvency II, addition of the Risk Margin, and the differing valuation bases for the best estimate liability and reinsurance recoverable asset.
+The table below provides a reconciliation from IFRS Equity to total own funds for both year-end 2022 and the prior year end.